-Similarities and differences between French and Spanish: vocabulary, core grammar, pronunciation, geographic spread, and a discussion of whether you should learn French or Spanish.
+Similarities and differences in French vs Spanish: vocabulary, core grammar, pronunciation, geographic spread, and whether you should learn French or Spanish.

 There’s a lot to consider when deciding whether to learn French vs Spanish (or whether to learn one after learning the other).
 Many are interested in learning how they compare, how knowing one might help you learn the other, which language is most “useful”, and which is easiest to learn.